Wow! I can’t believe I messed up AGAIN! It seems like all I ever do if FAIL! (LIES!)

 I don’t know about you, but when I fail, I’m harder on myself than anyone else ever could be.
 It’s not like I have anyone in my life that is set on my detriment, but you know what I mean.
 I mean, after all, I’m with me ALL the time!

 Seriously though, I know me and I know what I want to do, and sometimes, I do the polar opposite.
 You know, Paul did that sometimes too…

 For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. If then I do that which I would not, I consent unto the law that it is good.
 For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
 For the good that I would I do not: but the evil which I would not, that I do.
 Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.”Romans 7:15-20

 Paul saw what was happening.
-He caught himself in the fall.
+He caught himself, and the lies, in the fall.
 It’s almost like watching a movie in slow motion, knowing exactly what’s going to happen and not being able to stop it.
 There have even been times I’ve prayed, telling God I know my flesh is getting out of hand again… PLEASE HELP!